 Join the skipper on the bridge for a birds-eye view and see first-hand how the boat operates.
 Help yourself to free tea and coffee, with a delicious buffet lunch included in this option.

-Why the Nature Cruise?
+Why the Nature Cruise as opposed to the Scenic Cruise?

 Because of the weather dependent nature of flying in the Southern Alps to Milford Sound, we recommend booking in for your first available day in Queenstown.
 So that, should the weather be unfavorable for flying on the first day, you will have maximum flexibility to roll your excursion on to a following fine weather day.